Individuals may consider running for one of the following offices:

 Municipal Candidates

-- the prescribed Nomination Paper form
+- the prescribed Nomination Paper Form 1

-- a completed Consent to Release Personal Information
+- a completed Consent to Release Personal Information signed by the candidate

-- the prescribed nomination filing fee of $200 for the office of Mayor and $100 for the office of Councillor
+- the prescribed nomination filing fee of $200 for the office of Mayor and $100 for the office of Councillor to be paid by cash, debit, certified cheque, or money order

 Trustee Candidates